hellonearthis/LM-AI-studio/README.md

 ### Searching

 1. Navigate to the **Search** page
-2. Enter keywords to search descriptions
+2. Enter keywords to search descriptions (comma-separated for multiple terms)
+3. **Toggle AND/OR mode**: Use the switch to match ALL terms or ANY term
-3. Filter by tags or scene type
+4. Filter by tags or scene type
-4. Set date ranges to narrow results
+5. Set date ranges to narrow results
+6. **Right-click tags** to edit or delete them inline
+7. Click the **+** button to add new tags to any image
-5. **Click any filename** to open it in your file explorer
+8. **Click any filename** to open it in your file explorer

 ### Tags & Objects

 1. Click **Tags** to explore your metadata
 2. Toggle between **Tags** and **Objects** tabs
 3. Switch between **Cloud View** (visual) and **List View** (detailed)
-4. Sort by frequency or alphabetical order to find top concepts
+4. Sort by frequency or **alphabetical order** with A-Z navigation links
+5. Click any letter to jump directly to that section

 ### Data Map (Latent Scope)